tomkimpson/ML4L/README.md

 For the purposes of ML it is useful then modify these files via either a 'greedy' or a 'sensible' method:

-* **Greedy** involves amalgamating all training data into a single file, all validation data into a single file, etc. We can then load this single file when training, reading into memory only the desired features.
+* **Greedy** involves amalgamating all training data into a single file, all validation data into a single file, etc. We can then load this single file when training, reading into memory only the desired features (parquet is column oriented)

 * **Sensible** involves converting our `parquet` files into a [TFRecord](https://www.tensorflow.org/tutorials/load_data/tfrecord) format which can then be easily loaded batchwise into an ML pipeline.